 The Propylaea is the main entrance to the Acropolis.
-Although there are several routes that lead you into the site, it is worth entering via the Propylaea so as to experience all the grandeur that visitors to the Parthenon would have felt centuries ago.
+There are several routes that lead you to the site.
+However, it is worth entering via the Propylaea.

+This way you can experience all of the grandeur that visitors to the Parthenon would have felt centuries ago.
 As you walk along the cobbled entryway of the Propylaea, you find yourself surrounded by imposing regal columnated walkways, and elegant marble buildings that have withstood the test of time.

 The Temple of Athena Nike

 After you enter the site via the Propylaea, you are met with another grand site: The Temple of Athena Nike.
 The temple dates back to 420BC, making it the very first temple constructed on Acropolis Hill.

 In Ancient Greek, Nike means “victory”.
 It is believed that the Ancient Greeks would come and pray at this temple to wish for victories in battles.

 The site has been repaired and reconstructed several times.
 But that does not detract from its charm.

 The Pandroseion, the Erechtheion, and the Temple of Athena are three individual sanctuaries that are joined together.
 They almost look as though they are all the same building.
 However, each sanctuary served a very different purpose.

 The Pandroseion was built in dedication to Pandrosus, daughter of Cecrops.
 Cecrops was the first King of Athens.
 He was believed to be half-man, half-snake

 The Erechtheion is a building whose history is steeped in Greek mythology and magic.
 It is said that it was here where the Greek Gods Poseidon and Athena had the battle to decide who would become the God of Athens.

 The two Gods would give gifts to the people so that they could decide who they preferred to worship.
 Poseidon struck a rock with his trident and from it spouted salt water, representing the sea.